Nexori/Nexori/README.md

 My name is Chris and I am a graduate of the Silesian University of Technology, currently pursuing Masters in Informatics (IoT).

-I am heavily interested in GameDev industry, as well as embedded programming.
+I am heavily interested in gaming,
+GameDev industry, as well as embedded programming.

 My current technology stack includes:
 -> C/C++ (FreeRTOS, Arduino, ESP-IDF, in near future Unreal Engine 5)